Arundhati Roy: Early life

 Roy returned to Delhi, where she obtained a position with the National Institute of Urban Affairs.
-In 1984, she met independent filmmaker Pradip Krishen, who offered her a role as a goatherd in his award-winning movie Massey Sahib.
-They later married the same year.
-They collaborated on a television series about India's independence movement and two films, Annie and Electric Moon.
-Disenchanted with the film world, Roy experimented with various fields, including running aerobics classes.
-Roy and Krishen currently live separately but are still married.
-She became financially secure with the success of her novel The God of Small Things, published in 1997.

-Roy is a cousin of prominent media personality Prannoy Roy, former head of the Indian television media group NDTV.
-She lives in Delhi.

 Career

 Early career: screenplays

 Early in her career, Roy worked in television and movies.
+She starred in Massey Sahib in 1985.
 She wrote the screenplays for In Which Annie Gives It Those Ones (1989), a movie based on her experiences as a student of architecture, in which she also appeared as a performer, and Electric Moon (1992).
 Both were directed by her husband, Pradip Krishen, during their marriage.
 Roy won the National Film Award for Best Screenplay in 1988 for In Which Annie Gives It Those Ones.
 She attracted attention in 1994 when she criticised Shekhar Kapur's film Bandit Queen, which was based on the life of Phoolan Devi.
-In her film review titled "The Great Indian Rape Trick", she questioned the right to "restage the rape of a living woman without her permission", and charged Kapur with exploiting Devi and misrepresenting both her life and its meaning.
+In her film review titled "The Great Indian Rape Trick", Roy questioned the right to "restage the rape of a living woman without her permission", and charged Kapur with exploiting Devi and misrepresenting both her life and its meaning.

 The God of Small Things

 Roy began writing her first novel, The God of Small Things, in 1992, completing it in 1996.
 The book is semi-autobiographical and a major part captures her childhood experiences in Aymanam.

 The publication of The God of Small Things catapulted Roy to international fame.
 It received the 1997 Booker Prize for Fiction and was listed as one of The New York Times Notable Books of the Year.
 It reached fourth position on The New York Times Bestsellers list for Independent Fiction.
-From the beginning, the book was also a commercial success: Roy received half a million pounds as an advance.
+From the beginning, the book was also a commercial success: Roy received a publishing advance of half a million pounds.
 It was published in May, and the book had been sold in 18 countries by the end of June.